 ##### snipped

-3. Download and install the public signing key for Elasticsearch repository.
+3. Download and install the GPG key for Elasticsearch repository.

 $ sudo rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch

-4. Create and add Elasticsearch repository for yum / dnf.
+4. Add the Elasticsearch repository to yum or dnf.

 $ sudo tee /etc/yum.repos.d/elasticsearch.repo <<EOF